Kesavan-Hex/havoc-wiki/pages/how-tos/submitting_to_gerrit.md

 ## Initial setup

-If you haven't yet successfully downloaded the source and generated a build of PixelExperience, make sure you are familiar with those steps.
+If you haven't yet successfully downloaded the source and generated a build of Havoc-OS, make sure you are familiar with those steps.
 Information on doing a build is available in the build guide for [your device]({{ "devices/" | relative_url }}).

-Setup an account on [Gerrit](https://gerrit.pixelexperience.org) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.
+Setup an account on [Gerrit](https://gerrit.havoc-os.com) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.

 Now make sure your local git username matches with your Gerrit username:

 ```
 git config --global user.email 'you@yourDomain.com'
-git config --global review.gerrit.pixelexperience.org.username "gerritUsername"
+git config --global review.gerrit.havoc-os.com.username "gerritUsername"
 ```

 {% include alerts/note.html content="Your Gerrit username is case-sensitive." %}